-Our strategy is to deliver the widest array of digital analytic solutions to customers.
-For example, our digital analytics solutions are aimed at content publishers, advertisers, advertising agencies and mobile network service providers and they have significant overlap in the sense that the same solution can be applicable to multiple types of customers.
-Although, we operate our business within one operating segment, we leverage our platforms to provide solutions across four key areas:
+Our strategy is to deliver our Analytics for a Digital WorldTM through the widest array of digital analytic products to customers.
+For example, our digital analytics products are aimed at content publishers, advertisers, advertising agencies and network operators (mobile and wireline) and they have significant overlap in the sense that the same product can be applicable to multiple types of customers.
+Although, we operate our business within one operating segment, we leverage our platforms to provide products organized around the following four major suites:

-- Audience analytics: tools that measure the size, behavior and characteristics of online audiences across multiple platforms; - Advertising analytics: tools that provide end-to-end solutions for planning, optimization and evaluation of the effectiveness of online advertising; - Web analytics: tools that enable customers to optimize the user experience on the properties; and - Mobile and network analytics: tools that provide comprehensive mobile market intelligence and network solutions for mobile operators.
+- Audience Analytics: tools that measure the size, behavior and characteristics of online audiences across multiple platforms; - Advertising Analytics: tools that provide end-to-end solutions for planning, optimization and evaluation of the effectiveness of online advertising; - Digital Business Analytics: tools that enable customers to optimize the user experience on their digital assets (websites, apps, social); and - Mobile Operator Analytics: tools that provide comprehensive mobile market intelligence and network solutions for mobile operators.